Formula feeding your baby

-Your health visitor is there to listen to you and help you make a choice that is right for you.
-We will support you with your baby’s feeding whatever decision you make.
+Our health visitors are here to listen to you and help you make a choice that’s right for you.
+We’ll support you with your baby’s feeding whatever decision you make.

 Infant formula milks contain cows’ milk proteins which have been treated to make them safe for your baby.
 There are many different brands and types of formula milk available for you to buy.

 A first stage formula milk of any brand will meet all your baby’s nutritional needs and is easier for them to digest.

 It’s advisable they stay on the first stage milk until they’re one year old.